11 December 2020

 The processing of personal data is based on the act on fixed-term cost support to companies (laki yritysten määräaikaisesta kustannustuesta) (508/2020) and the Act on Discretionary Government Transfers (688/2001).

 The purpose of processing is to grant fixed-term state aid to companies operating in Finland under the conditions laid down in the act in order to facilitate the general difficulties for business caused by the COVID19 pandemic.

 The State Treasury makes its aid decisions mainly on the basis of the infor-mation provided by companies in their applications and on the information on the financial position of the companies that it receives from the Tax Administration.

 The processing of personal data is in accordance with Article 6 (1) (c) and (e) of the EU General Data Protection Regulation (EU 2016/679) (processing is necessary in order to comply with the controller’s legal obligations and to use the public authority belonging to the controller).

 - Name, telephone number and e-mail address of the person preparing the support application

 - Company name, business ID, sector, postal address and e-mail address

-- Information provided in the application on the company’s turnover and fixed expenses, as well as on any subsidies and insurance compensations received from other sources.
+- Information provided in the application on the company’s turnover, inflexible business expenses and losses, wage expenses for business name entrepreneurs, as well as on any subsidies and insurance compensations received from other sources.